 - Mallard Slough off Coyote Creek, is closed March 1 to August 31 for heron nesting and is also closed approximately mid-October to mid-January for duck hunting.

 - Drake's Estero [www.nps.gov/pore/planyourvisit/kayak.htm] is closed every year from mid-March to the end of June.
 Exact dates depend on the timing of the Harbor Seal pupping season.
-The bays within the estoro are open to paddlers.
-In addition to these closings there are seasonal closures on a number of beaches with the Point Reyes National Seashore.
+The bays within the Estero are open to paddlers.
+In addition to these closings, there are seasonal closures on a number of beaches with the Point Reyes National Seashore.

-- Estero San Antonio Although some of the surrounding property owners would like kayakers to think that these waterways are private lakes, they fall under the jurisdiction of the Gulf of the Farallones National Marine Sanctuary.
-Paddling on the Estero San Antonio is a unique experience but access is difficult and virtually "closed" to the public at all times.
+- Estero San Antonio Although some of the surrounding property owners would like kayakers to think that these waterways are private lakes, they fall under the jurisdiction of the Greater Farallones National Marine Sanctuary.
+Paddling on the Estero San Antonio is a unique experience, but access is difficult and virtually "closed" to the public at all times.
 Sometimes it can be accessed from the ocean.

-- Estero Americano is accessible year round although care must be taken to avoid disturbing the abundant wildlife.
+- Estero Americano is accessible year-round, although care must be taken to avoid disturbing the abundant wildlife.
 Please follow the Viewing Wildlife guidelines.
-It is important to watch the tides when paddling the Esteros as there are some very shallow spots.
+It's important to watch the tides when paddling the Esteros, as there are some very shallow spots.

-- Gulf of the Farallones National Marine Sanctuary [www.sanctuaries.nos.noaa.gov] This 1,255 square mile area along the coast of California north and west of San Francisco is located between 38°18' N and 37° 29' N latitude.
-The shoreward boundary of the sanctuary follows the mean high tide line between Bodega Head (Sonoma County) to Rocky Point (Marin County) except along the Point Reyes National Seashore where it follows the seaward boundary of the park that extends a quarter mile off shore.
-Within the sanctuary, fishing is legal, however removing mussels, clams, starfish or any other tide pool life is illegal.
+- Greater Farallones National Marine Sanctuary [https://farallones.noaa.gov/] This 1,255-square mile area along the coast of California north and west of San Francisco is located between 38°18' N and 37° 29' N latitude.
+The shoreward boundary of the sanctuary follows the mean high tide line between Bodega Head (Sonoma County) to Rocky Point (S. of Steep Ravine in Marin County), except along the Point Reyes National Seashore, where it follows the seaward boundary of the park that extends a quarter mile off shore.
+Within the sanctuary, fishing is legal; however, removing mussels, clams, starfish, or any other tide pool life is illegal.
 Damaging or removing historical or cultural resources is also illegal.

-- Horeshoe Cove on Bodega Head in Sonoma County, is managed by the Bodega Marine Laboratory [www.bml.ucdavis.edu].
-The waters to 1000 feet from shore are a reserve and no fishing or taking of shellfish is allowed.
-Access to the beach by land is strictly forbidden except to researchers at the lab.
-Technically, kayakers are not forbidden to paddle into or land on the beaches of this beautiful inviting cove.
-However, the manager of the reserve has politely asked us not to land here to avoid disturbing ongoing experiments.
+- Horeshoe Cove on Bodega Head in Sonoma County is managed by the Bodega Marine Reserve.
+The Bodega Marine Laboratory is located on the Reserve.
+Access to the beach by land is restricted to researchers with prior approval to access the Reserve.
+Kayakers are prohibited from trespassing above the mean high tide line; the manager of the reserve has politely asked us not to land here to avoid disturbing ongoing experiments.
 BASK strongly encourages kayakers to comply and please avoid this cove.